JauniusPinelis/Generative-AI-Course-2025-09/notes/topics-for-non-programming-genai.md

 Day 1: No Code/Low Code platforms
 - Introduction to n8n
 - Building your own RAG with no-code in n8n
-- n8n integrations with differents services.
+- n8n integrations with different services

 Day 2: Introduction to AI agents
 - What is an AI agent
 - 2025 is the year of AI agents
-- Why business require the AI agents.
+- Why businesses require AI agents
-- The needs for 'AI engineer'
+- The need for 'AI engineers'
 - LLM vs AI agent?
 - AI agents vs AI systems

 Day 3: OpenAI agent SDK
-- Intro to AI agents frameworks.
+- Intro to AI agent frameworks
-- Why are they needed.
+- Why are they needed
-- Analyzing and building a 'deep research' agent with openai agent sdk.
+- Analyzing and building a 'deep research' agent with OpenAI agent SDK

-Day4 : (Practice) Data analyst agent
+Day 4: (Practice) Data analyst agent
-- Postgre database recap
+- PostgreSQL database recap
 - Restoring a sample database
 - Building a Streamlit agent which is able to analyse the database on natural language queries

 Week 7: Training (fine-tuning) your own model

 Day 1: Training model theory
-  - Training from scratch is super complex.
+- Training from scratch is super complex
-  - Fine-tuning is a better option.
+- Fine-tuning is a better option
-  - Why and when fine-tune
+- Why and when to fine-tune
 - Fine-tuning vs RAG
-  - The challenges of fine-tuning.
+- The challenges of fine-tuning
-  - Base vs Instructions models.
+- Base vs Instruction models
 - HuggingFace intro

 Day 2: Preparation for fine-tuning
-  - Hugging face analysis
+- Hugging Face analysis
 - Datasets
 - Model classifications
-  - Ollama recap and why is it needed.
+- Ollama recap and why it is needed
-  - Google notebooks and the need of GPU
+- Google notebooks and the need for GPU

-Day 3 Finetuning demo
+Day 3: Fine-tuning demo
 - Fine-tuning as a service in OpenAI
 - Unsloth framework
-  - Unsloth the documentation
+- Unsloth documentation
-  - Choosing the right model for fine-tuning.
+- Choosing the right model for fine-tuning
-  - Finetuning LLama3.2
+- Fine-tuning Llama 3.2
 - Testing the fine-tuned model
-  - Launching the fine-tuned model with Ollama.
+- Launching the fine-tuned model with Ollama

-Day 4 finetuning-practice
+Day 4: Fine-tuning practice
-  - Modification of the dataset.
+- Modification of the dataset
 - Fine-tuning practice with Unsloth framework
-  - new model upload to HuggingFace
+- New model upload to HuggingFace

-Week 8 Multimodal models
+Week 8: Multimodal models

-Day 1 Vision analysis and image generation
+Day 1: Vision analysis and image generation
+- What are multimodal models
+- Computer vision basics
+- Image analysis with GPT-4 Vision
+- Image generation with DALL-E and Midjourney
+- Practical applications of vision AI
+- Building image analysis applications

-Day 2 Voice generation agents
+Day 2: Voice and audio processing
+- Text-to-speech (TTS) technology
+- Speech-to-text (STT) technology
+- Voice cloning and synthesis
+- OpenAI's voice models
+- ElevenLabs for voice generation
+- Building voice-enabled applications
+- Audio content generation

+Day 3: Video processing and analysis
+- Video analysis with AI
+- Video generation tools
+- Sora, Veo3 and other video AI platforms
+- Automated video editing
+- Creating educational content with AI
+- Video transcription and summarization

+Day 4: Advanced multimodal applications
+- Combining text, image, and voice
+- Building comprehensive multimodal assistants
+- Document processing with vision models
+- Real-world multimodal use cases
+- Future of multimodal AI
+- Course recap and next steps